graycoreio/daffodil/libs/design/select/README.md

 Multiple error messages can be displayed conditionally based on the type of validation error.
 The form field component handles the styling and positioning of error messages.

-## Hints
+### Hints
 Hints provide additional context or instructions to help users complete the select field correctly.
-Use `<daff-hint>` within the form field to display helpful information below the textarea.
+Use `<daff-hint>` within the form field to display helpful information below the select.
 Unlike error messages, hints are always visible and provide guidance rather than validation feedback.

 <daff-docs-example-viewer example="select-with-hint"></daff-docs-example-viewer>

 ## Accessibility
 Select follows the [Combobox WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/examples/combobox-select-only/).
 The combobox activator is combined with an inner `role="listbox"` element opened in a popup.

-### Daffodil provides
+### Built-in behavior
 - Automatic focus trapping when select panel is open
 - `aria-labelledby` associated with the `<daff-form-label>`
 - `aria-expanded` state management